ssk-d/fireflutter/README.md

   - Infinite scroll.
   - Real time.
     - If a user create a comment, it will appear on other user's phone.
 And this goes same to all edit/delete, likes/dislikes.
-  - A category of forum could be re-designed for online shopping mall purpose.
+  - A category of forum could be re-designed for any purpose like online shopping mall, blog, etc.

 - Search